 If you imagine that Norwalk is the gateway to New England, then the Silvermine neighborhood is exactly what you would expect.
-Rolling hills, trees, and homes that look quintessential New ENgland farm house.
-This is perhaps why the neighborhood became home to a bunch of artists post Great Depressions and they formed the an art colony and then the neighborhood pretty much stayed as it was, for years.
+Rolling hills, trees, and homes that look quintessential New England farmhouse.
+This is perhaps why the neighborhood became home to a bunch of artists post Great Depressions and they formed an art colony and then the neighborhood pretty much stayed as it was, for years.

 But signs of change came roaring in anyways.
-The farm houses gave way to McMansions, and a golf club sprouted up.
-But for the most part it is New England.
-When it snows, theere’s a chance the power will go out.
+The farmhouses gave way to McMansions, and a golf club sprouted up.
+But for the most part, it is New England.
+When it snows, there’s a chance the power will go out.

 The proximity to New Canaan and Wilton though makes this the place to land if you value parks with wooded trails,